biglocalnews/covid-world-scraper/README.md

 - [X] [Pakistan](http://covid.gov.pk/stats/pakistan)
 - [X] [Brazil](https://covid.saude.gov.br/)

+* scraper to grab Brazil Excel sheet created - however, a follow up process is needed to aggregate the data.

 ***A Note:*** Both the Brazil and Pakistan scrapers use Selenium and the Firefox geckodriver for the webscrapes.
 All other scrapers extract data with BeautifulSoup.

 Countries that share PDFs: